avikde/avikde.github.io/_posts/2024-12-21-what-are-robot-dogs.md

 > The Vision series includes some of the most successful quadrupeds to date.
 Can you elaborate on certain design features that make it superior to other models?

-Despite the recent rise in popularity of legged robotics, we as a community are still discovering newer and more impactful use-cases for this technology, and these applications inform which features we prioritize in our robots.
-At Ghost Robotics, we have made it a core value to work closely with our customers to understand their use cases and incorporate their feedback into our design process.
+Despite the recent rise in popularity of legged robotics, we are still discovering newer and more impactful use-cases for this technology, and these applications inform which features robot manufacturers prioritize.

-One important feature we have worked on extensively is energetic efficiency.
-The Vision robot is class-leading in this aspect, due to careful design in all of its building blocks ranging from its design to the algorithms used to control its motion.
-In the near term, this means that our robots have a competitive advantage in their battery life, but in the longer-term hopeful future of a proliferation of these robots in various use cases, we anticipate that this focus will allow a positive weighting of their utility against their energy consumption.
+One important feature is energetic efficiency, which needs careful attention in all building blocks of a four-legged robot, ranging from its design to the algorithms used to control its motion.
+In the longer-term hopeful future of a proliferation of these robots in various use cases, this focus will allow a positive weighting of their utility against their energy consumption.
 Emerging technologies like artificial intelligence (AI) are currently having to [contend with this cost-benefit analysis](https://www.nature.com/articles/d41586-024-03408-z), and legged robots will be no different.

-The Vision robots were also designed to be rugged to environmental factors such as water and dust; can be operated in frigid, or hot desert environments; or even completely submerged under water.
-In a similar vein, we designed the robot to be able to walk “blindly” (without any perception of its environment), using reflexes to react to slips or stubbed toes and remain balanced.
-This allows the robot to walk through obscured terrain such as accumulated snow, tall grass, or mud.
-The robot is also field-repairable, allowing customers to swap non-functioning legs in a matter of minutes and prevent significant downtime.

-Lastly, in keeping with our commitment to developing the robot hand-in-hand with our partners, we have an open architecture to allow developers to customize the robot to solve new problems.
-In particular, our wide range of peripheral connectivity options and powerful software developer kit enable our customers to tailor the robot's behavior to their needs (e.g., the development of a [hose-pointing behavior for firefighter support](https://www.instagram.com/p/DCHxxlOPjga/)).
-Much like an app store amplifies the utility of a smartphone, we believe that customizability will increase the utility of legged robots in niche but impactful use cases.
+It is also important--because the technology is so new--to embrace developers and empower them to customize the robot to solve new problems.
+A wide range of peripheral connectivity options and a software developer kit can enable (for example), the development of a [hose-pointing behavior for firefighter support](https://www.instagram.com/p/DCHxxlOPjga/).
+Much like an app store amplifies the utility of a smartphone, customizability will increase the utility of legged robots in niche but impactful use cases.

 > What are some of the trickier aspects when it comes to developing a robot dog?
 What challenges are developers in this space currently facing?